From local spectator to international player. Annemie Vanackere about the internationalisation of culture

-This term really appeals to me because it enables us to avoid the partial word ‘national’ in ‘international’ and therefore we can start to address the second problem: the strengthening of national identities which is always to the detriment of a diverse culture and also because – as Maarten Doorman writes in his essay for Nieuw Dakota Ver weg en dichtbij.
-Over het translokale in de kunst* – it suggests a hub of activities, with an awareness of history and the people who live and work there, with its winners and losers, which also addresses the first question in our deliberations.
+This term appeals to me because it enables us to avoid the partial word ‘national’ in ‘international’ and therefore addresses the second problem: the strengthening of national identities, which is always to the detriment of a diverse culture.
+As Maarten Doorman writes in his essay for Nieuw Dakota Far-Off and Nearby, on translocality in the arts** – it also suggests a hub of activities with an awareness of the history and all the people who live and work there, with its winners and losers.
+In that sense, the term addresses also the first question in our deliberations.

-And now the circle is almost complete: besides being the director of HAU Hebbel am Ufer in Berlin, I am still a professional spectator and programme maker, with her own individuality and a history that goes back further and further, who is still connected to her locality.
-Except that that locality – which truly does not apply only to Berlin – has become very international and we can no longer draw a clear line between so-called local and international artists.
+The circle is almost complete: besides being the director of HAU Hebbel am Ufer in Berlin, I am still a professional spectator and programme maker, with her own individuality and a history that goes back further and further, but who is still connected to her current locality.
+That locality, however – and that does not apply to Berlin only! – has become very international and we can no longer draw a clear line between so-called local and international artists.
 Half of all the artists we work with and who live in Berlin do not have a German passport and have ended up in this city for many different reasons.
 They are linked with other places in the world and this is reflected in their work and gives an added dimension to the performing arts landscape.
-As HAU we feel it is our main task to relate to this as well as to the major changes currently affecting Berlin society, and to the themes which are now well established in this once divided city.
+As HAU we feel it is our main task to relate to this as well as to the major changes currently affecting Berlin society, and its unavoidable themes in this once divided city.

-Nevertheless, we still need the input, different approaches and aesthetics from other (local) parts of the world and these can change our perspectives in Berlin.
-But how they will hopefully achieve this needs to be answered with a convincing argument in advance by at least one person in the programme team.
+Nevertheless, we still need the input, different approaches and aesthetics from other (local) parts of the world which could pierce our views on Berlin.
+But the question how these other translocal perspectives will hopefully achieve this, needs to be answered in advance and with a convincing argument by at least one person in the programme team.
 The reason for this has a lot to do with the third issue which is the climate crisis.
-What I mean with this is that travelling and touring is still part of our work but a lot more limited and purposeful than before, from a translocal point of view.
+What I mean with this is that travelling and touring is still part of our work, but a lot more limited and purposeful than it was before, from a translocal point of view.
 We would not want our public in Berlin to miss out on the wild aesthetics of Miet Warlop or the heart-breaking or outrageous stories from queer people in Brazil or Poland.
 For we remain convinced that there will be people in our area who will benefit from such shows, just like I have done for the past 35 years.

-My story has not touched enough on the policy maker’s perspective but it should not be neglected.
-Generally it is important to know how much money a government puts aside for the arts, education and science.
+My story has not touched enough upon the policy maker’s perspective, but it should not be neglected.
+Generally it is important to know how much money a government in a specific city or country puts aside for the arts, education and science.
 It is also important to know what encourages a government to invest money into exporting art.
 There is always an agenda.
 Since most people involved in the arts consider a critical attitude to be an intrinsic part of their identity, it is our duty to be aware of any possible agendas, both those of our own governments as well as of governments or publicly funded organisations that will pay you handsomely to go somewhere.

 The years of innocence have long gone in this regard as well.
 Now we should be defining our own agendas to change the way government works and to contribute to the policy decision-making process.
 I am sure you would agree that this does remain a worthwhile goal.

-*Maarten Doorman in his essay Ver weg en dichtbij.
-Over het translokale in de kunst: “The translocal has emancipated the local and undermined the idea of a leading centre – or a number of mighty centres surrounded by the periphery.
+**Maarten Doorman in his essay Far-Off and Nearby, on translocality in the arts: “The translocal has emancipated the local and undermined the idea of a leading centre – or a number of mighty centres surrounded by the periphery.
 Within a global context it is aware of worldwide mobility which is mainly reflected in large-scale migration and the concomitant diversity, emerging worldwide but first of all locally, or having emerged previously.
 This diversity provides a foundation, a source of inspiration and material for the idea of translocal arts.
 The translocal approach considers the diversity of our colonial past, local history and the stories of new migrants from all over the world as a fantastic starting point for artists.”